brucou/movie-search-app/article/article.md

 [^3]: In fact, this example is taken from [an existing app](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/), in which we actually found three bugs (in the error paths).

 ## Credits
-- Big up to [Sari Márton](https://github.com/sarimarton) for the [original stream-based implementation](https://sarimarton.github.io/tmdb-ui-cyclejs/dist/#/) and for writing clear code :-)
+- Big up to [Sari Márton](https://github.com/sarimarton) for the original idea and for writing clear code :-)

 ## Annex
 Implementation examples in this article are using :